DavidSokoya/leasbeauty/README.md

 npm start
 ```

-The app should now be running at `http://localhost:3000`.
+The app should now be running at `http://localhost:5173`.
 The backend will run on `http://localhost:5000`.
+Create a user with email and password and change the role to "ADMIN" from the database
 ---
 ### 4. Create an account

-**Create a user with email and password and change the role to "ADMIN" from the database**

-## Optimizations (Planned)
+## Optimizations

-- **Performance Improvements:** Refactor API calls to minimize load times and improve responsiveness.
-- **Database Optimization:** Implement indexing on MongoDB collections for faster query execution.
-- **UI Enhancements:** Introduce image lazy loading and compression for faster rendering.
-- **Deployment Optimization:** Implement CI/CD pipelines for streamlined deployment and updates.
+I plan to improve Leas Beauty by refactoring API calls for faster load times and responsiveness.
+Implementing MongoDB indexing will speed up database queries.
+I’ll enhance the UI with image lazy loading and compression for quicker rendering.
+Lastly, CI/CD pipelines will streamline deployment and updates for smoother releases.

 ---